NONVIOLENCE

 have been turned upside down.

-A mother states that during a fight with her daughter,
+A mother states that during a fight

-she didnt knock the girls tooth out.
+she didn’t knock the girl’s tooth out.

 It was already loose!

-For years I have worked on a project that I think you could help me with.
+For years I have worked on a project

-Ive tried to write a poem that would tell the stories of
+I’ve tried to write a poem that would tell the stories of

 Jon Benet Ramsey and